Fat Snook Mounts by King Sailfish Mounts.

 Fat Snook.
 The Fat Snook occurs in the western Atlantic including the Gulf of Mexico and Caribbean Sea.
 They are a coastal fish and often travel up into rivers and bays, where fresh water mingles with salt.
 The fat snook is one of the six species of snook found in the Atlantic.
 Fat snook have a broader body than does the common snook, as well as a shorter lower jaw.
 Fat snook rarely grow to lengths of more than 20-inches and the IG.F.A.
 All-Tackle World Record was set at just under 11-pounds.

 Fat Snook Mounts are available online from King Sailfish Mounts.
 You can even order online.
 KSM individually crafts each finely detailed mounted fish by hand, one-at-a-time.
-Every reproduction is airbrushed to resemble that species' most vivid and striking color patterns.
-Initially formed to promote the release of local Atlantic sailfish, King Sailfish continues to be the leader in Marine Conservation--now offering all sizes and species of Saltwater Fish Mounts, including the Fat Snook.
+Every reproduction is airbrushed to resemble that species’ most vivid and striking color patterns.
+Initially formed to promote the release of local Atlantic sailfish, King Sailfish continues to be the leader in Marine Conservation–now offering all sizes and species of Saltwater Fish Mounts, including the Fat Snook.

 Standard Features include: (at no extra charge) Custom Painting, Downturned Fired-Enamel Glass Eyes and Acrylic Teeth.
 Options include Expedited Production/Shipping and UV Inhibitive Polyurethane Outdoor Coating. (see more about Standard Features)

 Variety of Sizes Available: King Sailfish Mounts offers mounts of Fat Snook in a wide variety of different sizes. (scroll down for size/selection) The models displayed on this page represent recently produced mounts and/or most popular sizes.
-For additional selection, contact us by phone or by email for further details: Telephone: 954/784-8377 Email: email@example.com.
+For additional selection, contact us by phone or by email for further details: Telephone: 954/784-8377 Email: or by email: email@example.com.

 Fat Snook Replicas by King Sailfish Mounts….setting The Standard for Excellence.